kkinnear/zprint/README.md

 Information on testing and development can be found [here](./doc/reference.md#testing-and-development).

-NOTE: Changed the default branch to `main`.
+Note: Changed the default branch to `main`.

 ### Contributors